-What happens during the sleep deprived EEG?
+What happens during the EEG?

-A clinical physiologist will carry out your EEG; they will fully explain what will happen during the test and ask you questions about what has been happening to you.
+A clinical physiologist will carry out your EEG, they will fully explain what will happen during the test and ask you questions about what has been happening to you.
 The test will be video recorded for the purpose of the consultant reviewing the EEG.

 They will firstly measure your head and make some small marks with a soft pencil.
 21 small electrodes will be placed on your scalp with a sticky paste; this will feel slightly cold and scratchy.
 One electrode will also be placed on each shoulder to measure your heart rate throughout the test.
-Once all the electrodes are on you will be asked to lie down on a bed and the recording will begin, which will last between 40 to 60 minutes depending on the amount of sleep which is obtainable.
+Once all the electrodes are on you will be asked to lie down on a bed and the recording will begin, which will last approximately 20 minutes.
 You will not feel anything during the test and will be asked to lie still with your eyes closed for most of the time.

-During the test you may be shown some flashing lights and asked to carry out a simple breathing exercise.
+During the test you may be asked to carry out a simple breathing exercise and be shown some flashing lights.
 These parts of the test will be explained in more detail to you on the day, and consent is required for these actions.
-Once these have been carried out the lights will then be switched off and the blinds pulled down to make the room more comfortable for you to fall asleep.